valentine-99/oofpp_habits_project/README.md

 main.py
 ~~~

-to remove the demo data, run:
+to remove the demo data, run (and select menu option 2):
 ~~~
 demo.py
 ~~~